-Members of the department have a wide range of theoretical and substantive interests and we are able to offer supervision on numerous topics including international relations, security studies, diplomacy, political theory, feminism, democratisation and regional studies.
+Members of the School have a wide range of theoretical and substantive interests and we are able to offer supervision on numerous topics including international relations, security studies, diplomacy, political theory, feminism, democratisation and regional studies.
 We are committed to research approaches that explore the relationships between political theory, empirical enquiry and policy interventions across a broadly defined range of political topics.

 Supervision and Research Training